-The issue of mental health and mental illnesses is so misunderstood on a social level that the person who suffers from them is stigmatized.
-But in order to understand this phenomenon, let us first see what social stigma means in the psychological sphere.
+The issue of mental health and mental illnesses is so misunderstood on a social levmembersel that a person who suffers from them is stigmatized.
+But to understand this phenomenon, let’s first look at what social stigma means in the psychological sphere.

-Regarding mental illnesses, stigma is the label that is applied to the individual who suffers from any of them, which generates negative reactions in the life of the human being, since they can lose self-confidence, they can lose their faith on their recovery, and the ability to lead a normal life.
-This is generated by being constantly identified as “schizophrenic”, “autistic”, “depressive”, among other labels according to their illness, generating a constant insecurity in the human being’s personality, and creating a feeling of disability.
+Regarding mental illnesses, stigma is the label applied to the individual who suffers from any of them, which generates negative reactions from the human being, as they can lose self-confidence, faith in their recovery, and the ability to lead a normal life.
+This is caused by being constantly identified as “schizophrenic,” “autistic,” or “depressive,” among other labels according to their illness, leading to constant insecurity in the human being’s personality, and creating a feeling of disability.

 Mental health and stigmas

-Due to the stigmas that surround the person whose mental health has been affected, that person suffers from social rejection that involves their work, church and family life.
+Due to the stigmas that surround the person whose mental health has been affected, that person suffers from social rejection involving their work, church, and family life.

-We know stories about people whose family members still do not know the characteristics of what their diagnosis implies and who do not even show interest in knowing it or in how they can help their family member to feel better or face the illness.
+We know stories about people whose family members still do not know what their diagnosis implies, and who do not even show interest in knowing it or in how they can help their family members feel better or face the illness.

-As we said earlier in our posts, there is the misconception that a person who has a mental illness should be referred to a mental asylum or a psychiatric clinic.
-When in fact, there are treatments that balance brain chemicals that in many cases affect mental health.
+As we said earlier, there is the misconception that a person who has a mental illness should be referred to a mental asylum or a psychiatric clinic, when, in fact, there are treatments that balance brain chemicals that affect mental health.
 There are even supportive therapies, group therapies, and other tools to achieve this end.

 10 myths about mental health

 Social stigma labels do not help the patient feel better.
 Of course, having the diagnosis gives the patient a feeling of “finally” knowing what he/she is suffering from, and being able to name the set of symptoms they are suffering from.
 But if said the diagnosis is not treated, the chances of that person suffering from ridicule or misunderstanding increase due to social stigmas.